scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 ======================================

 Our goal is to find a diverse set of representations using neural networks (see Table 1).
-Table 1 summarizes top-level models used by our algorithm and we described each type of model used for every representation (e.g. Products, Category, Size of basket, and Users).
+Table 1 summarizes top-level models used by the algorithm and we described each type of model used for every representation (e.g. `Products`, `Category`, `Size of the basket`, and `Users`).
 We estimated the probability of the :math:`product_i` to be include to the next basket :math:`order_{t+1}` with :math:`orders_{t-h}`, with :math:`t` represents the actual time,